NukentyGit/University-projects/project5/README.md

-> # Project 5 – Convolutional Neural Network
+> # Project 5 – Support Vector Machines (SVM) vs Convolutional Neural Network (CNN)

-A complete workflow demonstrates essential skills in building, tuning, training and evaluating a Convolutional Neural Network (CNN) using Python and TensorFlow/Keras.
-It covers the full process from data loading and preprocessing to model optimization, evaluation and visualization, providing a hands-on example of how to efficiently develop and assess deep learning models.
+A complete workflow demonstrates essential skills in building, tuning, training, evaluating and confronting two models classification: Support Vector Machines (SVM) and Convolutional Neural Network (CNN) using Python (Scikit-learn and TensorFlow/Keras).
+It covers the full process from data loading and preprocessing to model optimization, evaluation and visualization, providing a hands-on example of how to efficiently develop and assess Machine Learning and Deep Learning models.

 ---